Karbovanets/docs/walletd-json-rpc.md

-On this page you will find description of every method in Karbowanec RPC Wallet API.
+On this page you will find description of every method in Karbowanec RPC Wallet (Payment Gate) API.
 Karbowanec RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for Karbowanec payment operations and address management.
 Each method has its own page that can be found by clicking on this method.

 More on how to start and operate Karbowanec RPC Wallet can be found here: [Karbowanec RPC Wallet](karbo-walletd.md)